ovh/docs/pages/labs/data-platform/manage-users/guide.en-gb.md

 order: 2
 ---

-Using your Data Platform Identity Management tool (idM), you can manager groups and users.
+Using your Data Platform Identity Management tool (idM), you can manage groups and users.
 A first *admin* user is automatically created to administrate the platform.

 ## Managing users